Hag-Zilla/Docker_lite_demo/README.md

 OPTIMZATIONS !!!!

-Read the contente of a docker image
+Read the content of a docker image